featurecat/lizzie/README.md

-# lizzie - Leela Zero Interface
+# Lizzie - Leela Zero Interface
 ![screenshot](/screen.png?raw=true)

 Lizzie is a graphical interface allowing the user to analyze games in